navazjm/ultrashub/docs/roadmap.md

 ### :construction: v0.2.0 - Migrate to REST API & SPA

 - [x] Convert webapp to REST API
-- [ ] convert web from templates to react app
+- [x] convert web from templates to react app
+- [ ] make any additional UI/UX changes to existing functionality
   - [x] introduced player events in "/match/:id" lineups tab

-### :x: v0.3.0 - Introduce leagues and clubs endpoints
+### :x: v0.3.0 - Introduce competitions and clubs endpoints

-- [ ] cli tool -> API Football leagues endpoint
-- [ ] cli tool -> API Football teams endpoint
-- [ ] add leagues nav link option
+- [ ] add competitions nav link option
-  - should be a dropdown lists thats lists top leagues/cups
+  - should be a dropdown lists thats lists top competitions (leagues/cups)
-  - should have an option to view all leagues
+  - should have an option to view all competitions
-- [ ] "/leagues"
+- [ ] "/competitions"
-  - returns list of leagues to navigate to "/leagues/id/:id"
+  - returns list of competitions to navigate to "/competitions/id/:id"
-- [ ] "/leagues/id/:id"
+- [ ] "/competitions/id/:id"
   - returns matches, table, stats(show details like top goal scorer, assists??), clubs (links to "/clubs/id/:id"), and transfers for the specific league
 - [ ] "/clubs/id/:id"
   - returns matches, league table with club highlighted, roster (show details like goals and assists??), transfers
 - [ ] add filter by league to the following routes:
   - "/"
   - "/matches/date/YYYY-MM-DD"
-- [ ] add links to "/clubs/id/:id" and "/leagues/id/:id" in the following routes:
+- [ ] add links to "/clubs/id/:id" and "/competitions/id/:id" in the following routes:
   - "/"
   - "/matches/date/YYYY-MM-DD"
   - "/matches/id/:id"